georgia-tech-db/evadb/docs/index.rst

 .. code:: sql

    --- Query for asking question using ChatGPT
-   SELECT ChatGPT('Is this video summary related to LLMs',
+   SELECT ChatGPT('Is this video summary related to LLM',
                   SpeechRecognizer(audio)) FROM news_videos;